Updated: Sep 4, 2021

 I like this opportunity to add some control to the game.
 But it is not given for free.
 That would not be right.
 You need to earn this power, and your opportunity to do this increases with time, round by round.
 This works brilliantly with the game.
 As your bag fills up, you will be building larger and larger potions.
 Your opportunity to control this a little more each time grows at the same rate.
 It is a very clever system.

 So, what about the high-risk nature of blowing up and losing too much if you do?
 Well, this has been addressed in a way I never imagined!
-Now, on occasions, you may want to blow up!
-You still lose the same things as before.
-But now, there are times when you can also gain things from this 'failure'.
+Now, on occasions, you may want to aim for seven exactly.
+Push your luck right to the wire.
+You still lose the same things as before if you go too far but now, there are times when you can also gain things from this hitting exactly seven white chips.
 It makes the events of your potion making so much more enjoyable.
 Still tense.
-But not annoying.
-Now, success or failure.
-Win or lose.
-It is a more fun experience.
+But not annoying as seven can be good.

 Let me explain how this all works.